Prodigy (online service): Innovation

-Prodigy was a forerunner in caching data on and near the users' personal computers to minimize networking and server expenses while improving the experience for users.
+Prodigy was a forerunner in caching data on and near users' personal computers to minimize networking and server expenses while improving the experience for users.

-Prodigy's legacy architecture was novel at the time and anticipated much of current web browser technology.
-It leveraged the power of the subscriber's PC to maintain session state, handle the user interface, and process applications formed from data and interpretative program objects which were largely pulled from the network when needed.
-At a time when in the state of the art, distributed objects were handled by RPC equivalents (remote function calls to well known servers in which final results were returned to the caller), Prodigy pioneered the concept of actually returning interpretable, "platform independent" objects to the caller for subsequent processing.
-This approach anticipated such things as Java applets and JavaScript.
-Prodigy also helped pioneer true distributed object-oriented client-server implementations as well as incidental innovations such as the equivalent of HTML Frames, pre-fetch, etc. Prodigy patented its implementation (US 5,347,632 et al.) and these patents are highly cited among software patents.
+Prodigy's legacy architecture was novel at the time and anticipated much of current web-browser technology.
+It leveraged the power of the subscriber's PC to maintain the session state, handle the user interface and process applications formed from data and interpretative program objects largely pulled from the network when needed.
+At a time when distributed objects were handled by RPC equivalents, Prodigy pioneered the concept of returning interpretable, platform-independent objects to the caller for subsequent processing.
+This approach anticipated innovations such as Java applets and JavaScript.
+Prodigy also helped pioneer true distributed object-oriented client-server implementations as well as incidental innovations such as the equivalent of HTML frames and prefetching technology.
+Prodigy patented its inventions, which continue to be relevant and valuable.

-Growth and decline
+Growth

-By 1994, Prodigy became a pioneer in selling "dial-up" connections to the World-Wide Web, and sold hosting services for Web publishers.
+By 1994, Prodigy became a pioneer in selling "dial-up" connections to the World Wide Web and sold hosting services for web publishers.

+Prodigy regularly became the focus of discussions on The Howard Stern Show in the mid-nineties.

 As the company shifted from its focus on its exclusive "Prodigy Classic" content and started transitioning to "Prodigy Internet" as an ISP in the late 1990s, Prodigy found itself competing with many other lower-priced ISPs, and the price didn't support the value of the Prodigy Internet exclusive content available for members.
-In a letter to members, Prodigy explained that upgrades to Prodigy Classic to resolve its Y2K issues were just too expensive, and that it felt investing in Prodigy Internet was the best long term strategy, as many of the popular services offered by Prodigy Classic could be found elsewhere.
-This decision was consistent with what other online service providers (AOL, CompuServe, MSN) were doing at the time, but with these providers competing primarily on ease of ISP setup rather than exclusive content, the retention value was lost, and many members found more affordable ways to access the online content and services they were used to.
+In a letter to members, Prodigy explained that upgrades to Prodigy Classic to resolve its Y2K issues were just too expensive and that it felt investing in Prodigy Internet was the best long-term strategy, as many of the popular services offered by Prodigy Classic could be found elsewhere.
+This decision was consistent with what other online service providers (AOL, CompuServe, MSN) were doing at the time.
+Still, with these providers competing primarily on ease of ISP setup rather than exclusive content, the retention value was lost.
+Many members found more affordable ways to access the online content and services they were used to.

-In 1999 the company, now led by a cadre of ex-MCI executives with the goal of turning the brand around, became Prodigy Internet, marketing a full range of services, applications and content, including dial-up and DSL for consumers and small businesses, instant messaging, e-mail, and communities.
+In 1999 the company, now led by a cadre of ex-MCI executives to turn the brand around, became Prodigy Internet, marketing a full range of services, applications, and content, including dial-up and DSL for consumers and small businesses, instant messaging, e-mail, and communities.